Double Happiness (TV series)

 Double Happiness (喜临门) is a Singaporean drama series on MediaCorp Channel 8 which was broadcast in March 2004 and ended in January 2005.
 It stars Ivy Lee, Xie Shaoguang, Edmund Chen, Vivian Lai and Zhang Wei as the casts of this series.
-It consists two parts, with 70 episodes in this part of the show.
-It is about a family who operates a Fish And Chips restaurant known as Happy Fish located at East Coast Road.
+It consists of two parts, with 70 episodes in this part of the show.
+The series revolves around the Luo family operating a fish and chips restaurant known as Happy Fish located at East Coast Road.
 The restaurant has its ups and downs, but eventually it will come out strong, but not without tragedies and lessons learnt.

 Plot

 The main female character in the show is Yaxi, who has to struggle with the Luo family for the control of Happy Fish, a Fish and Chips Restaurant.
 Yaxi, who is married to the Luos' second son Jiaqi, is a career woman who had hardly frequents a kitchen and is asked to look after Happy Fish by her dying mother-in-law.
 The oldest in the Luo family is the fiery-headed and impetuous Jialong, who believes that Yaxi is corrupt and is involved in money-laundering, thus causing lots of misunderstandings, quarrels, mishaps, and adventures.
 Those included the beginning of an affair between Jiaxi and William, and it resulted in the deaths of Jiafu and Yaxi.
 Yaxi's death was due to a miscarriage, while Jiafu was killed from being assaulted by a madman who was sent by enemies of Happy Fish.
 Before Yaxi died, she admitted to Zibin her feelings for her husband who went overseas, and persuades Zibin not to seek revenge.
 During Jiafu's funeral, gunmen burst in and interrupted the ceremony, making a mess at the scene.
 Yaozu, the analytical one, deduced that it must have been sent by enemies of Happy Fish, one of them being the femme fatale Jiemin and her money-loving mother.

 Meanwhile, Jialong was forced to marry a girl named Meili.
 His relationship with Meili was on the rocks when he became lazy and refused to work.
 He even went into human trafficking business, and narrowly avoided police arrest by seeking the help of his crime boss who has a hold on the police commissioner.
 Jialong resolved to change his ways for the better and decided to work part-time at Happy Fish, his family restaurant.
 He even adopted a child with Meili, and named him Luo Tianle, much to the family's dismay, because that was going to be the name of Yaxi's unborn (and dead) child.